emersonmx/sandbox/c/the_c_programming_language_2nd/README.md

-# Codes from the book "The programming language C - 2nd edition"
+# Codes from book "The programming language C - 2nd edition"

 The requirements are: